![]() |

-You are here: Home > History: The Protectorates and the Lunatic Express
+The Protectorates & the Lunatic Express (1891-1902)

 In 1902, the region of Uganda Protectorate west of Rift Valley was transferred to the British East Africa Protectorate, with the double purpose of setting the railway under one single administration and restoring the borderlines of Buganda kingdom.
 This nearly finished the definition of the boundaries of today's Kenya.